 You might have heard that vitamin B12 can’t be obtained from sunlight or plant sources, as this vitamin isn’t necessary for plants so they don’t keep deposits of it in their bodies.
 This vitamin is commonly found in animal food such as clams, liver, mussels, oysters, eggs, milk, crab, fish, beef, lobster, pork, and lamb.
 There’s a trace of cobalt in this vitamin, hence the name cobalamin – produced only in animals’ guts.
 So, if plants aren’t producing them, how come herbivorous animals have them, and where do they get them from?

-The research-backed nutrition recommendation portal, Vegan Health, has published a fact sheet according to which rabbits, hares, some rodents, and some other herbivorous animals get their necessary amount of vitamin B12 from their own body wastes or nature.
+The research-backed nutrition recommendation portal, Vegan Health, has published a fact sheet according to which rabbits, hares, some rodents, and some other herbivorous animals get their necessary amount of vitamin B12 from their body wastes or nature.
 Primates thought to be the closest to human vegetarians get the required amount of B12 through insects, eggs, and soil.
-Ruminants like cows, buffaloes, bison, antelopes, goats, giraffe, deer, and sheep possess gut bacteria that produce this vitamin in their bodies.
-Herbivores like zebras, horses, hares, elephants, and rabbits, get their B12 to fix either through the soil through bacteria in their gut, or by eating their own fecal pellets.
+Ruminants like cows, buffaloes, bison, antelopes, goats, giraffes, deer, and sheep possess gut bacteria that produce this vitamin in their bodies.
+Herbivores like zebras, horses, hares, elephants, and rabbits, get their B12 to fix either through the soil through bacteria in their gut, or by eating their fecal pellets.

 While the vegetarian population consumes dairy products, vegans exclude any form of animal products, even honey.
 Therefore, vegetarians have more options for B12 sources.